Lewis Capaldi: 2023–present: Hiatus, return and Survive EP

 In June 2023, Capaldi announced that he was taking an extended and indefinite break from touring, citing a need to focus on his mental and physical health.
-Earlier that month, Capaldi's set at the 2023 Glastonbury Festival was complicated by vocal issues and an apparent episode of Capaldi's recently diagnosed Tourette's syndrome, though concertgoers joined in to help him finish the performance.
+Four days earlier, during the final song of his nine-song set at Glastonbury Festival 2023, he first thanked the crowd and explained he had recently been diagnosed with Tourette syndrome (Tourette's); about 30 seconds into the song, when the tics associated with Tourette's complicated his ability to sing, concertgoers joined in, then lowered their volume each time he picked up the vocals, with the concertgoers then finishing the performance for him when he was only able to look on.
 On 1 January 2024, Capaldi gave fans an update on his health, as well as stating that he would be extending his hiatus further, and released an extended edition of Broken by Desire to Be Heavenly Sent as a surprise-release on New Year's Day.
 On 11 April 2025, Capaldi officially released his cover of Britney Spears' "Everytime" to download and streaming sites, debuting on the UK Singles Downloads Chart at number 36.